csci-1301/csci-1301.github.io/docs/user_guide.md

 #.
 Choose "utterances" > "configure"
 #.
 Under "Repository access" > "Only select repositories"
    - select the repository created in step 1.
-   - remove the previous semester feeback repository
+   - remove the previous semester feedback repository
 #.
 Save
 #.
 In `csci-1301.github.io` repository open `/templates/web/template.html`
 #.
 Update utteranc.es widget code to point to the new feedback repository created in step 1.